Clara Brown: Freedom

 At the age of 56, Clara Brown was granted her freedom, as stipulated in George Brown's will.
 She left the state upon receiving her freedom according to a Kentucky law.

 Kentucky to Colorado

-Brown was hired as a maid and cook by a family heading to the westward departure point of Leavenworth Kansas Territory.
-From there Brown was hired by Colonel Benjamin Wadsworth in April 1859 to work on the wagon train as a cook for 26 men.
-It was a hot, difficult eight-week journey to Denver, Colorado, made more uncomfortable by the complaints of a southern man about a black woman traveling with them.
+Brown was hired as a maid and cook by a family heading to the westward departure point of Leavenworth in Kansas Territory.
+From there, Brown was hired by Colonel Benjamin Wadsworth in April 1859 to work on a wagon train as a cook for 26 men.
+It was a hot, difficult eight-week journey to Denver, made more uncomfortable by the complaints of a southern man about a black woman traveling with them.
 Brown is believed to be Colorado’s gold rush first African American woman.